-Economists forecast that the deficit increased to $114 billion in the October-December quarter, according to a survey by FactSet.
-The Commerce Department will release the report at 8:30 a.m.
-EDT Thursday.
+DEFICIT UP SLIGHTLY: Economists forecast that the deficit rose 1.2 percent to $100.6 billion in the third quarter, according to a survey by FactSet.
+That would be up from a $98.9 billion deficit in the April-June quarter.

-The current account is the broadest gauge of trade.
+TRADE SUPPORT: The current account is the country's broadest measure of trade.
 It tracks not only the sale of goods and services but also investment flows.
-Economists watch the current account because it shows how much the United States must borrow from foreigners.

 - Politics & Government